Renko bars is a type of financial chart that is unique in the way price is shown.

-Renko bars are a type of charts that are unique in the way price is charted.
-Renko bars are unique because they are independent of time and reflect price in its entirety.
-Although Candlesticks or bar charts or line charts are more commonly used, they are all common because the price is captured in a time frame.
-Candlestick charts and others typically show the opening price, the high and low and the closing price during a specified period of time.
+Candlestick charts and other chart types typically show the opening price, the high and low and the closing price during a specific period of time.
 The time frame here could be from as little as 1 minute (or even a tick) to as far out as 1 month or more.

 How are Renko bars formed?

-In the next chart above, this is better illustrated.
+In the next chart above, this comparison is better illustrated.

 Notice that in the first note mentioned ‘Renko bar closes at 1.11771‘ in the corresponding candlestick you can see that price in fact made a high and a low.
 But notice that the failure to close 20 pips above 1.11771 results in the Renko brick showing the close at 1.11771.

 Now the next candlestick which has a strong open/close, you can see how price moved 80 pips in the day.
 Although the candlestick shows just one candle (representing the day) you can see that on the Renko chart, you have 4 Renko bars formed.

 The same chart is now shown again without the wicks which represent the high and low.